-All solid and liquid foods containing fermentable carbohydrates are potentially cariogenic.
-Acid-forming bacteria, such as caries-producing Streptococcus mutans, begin the immediate breakdown of sucrose from food, potentially contributing to dental caries.
+All solid and liquid foods containing carbohydrates bio-available to bacteria are potentially cariogenic.
+Acid-forming bacteria, such as Streptococcus mutans, begin the immediate breakdown of sucrose from food, potentially contributing to dental caries.

 Consumption of caries-producing solid and liquid foods will lower the oral pH to a level that makes the enamel susceptible to caries.
 These frequent exposures can lower the pH to demineralizing levels for several hours per day.

-After the eruption of the first primary tooth, prevention of ECC is possible by restricting bottle/breast feeding to normal meal times and not allowing the infant to feed ad libitum or while sleeping.
-In order to eliminate or reduce caries risk in their infant or young child, caretakers should understand the relationship between diet and dietary habits and dental caries.
+In order to eliminate or reduce caries risk in their infant or young child, caregivers should understand the relationship between diet and dietary habits and dental caries.
+After the eruption of the first primary tooth, prevention of caries is possible by restricting bottle/breast feeding to normal meal times.
 The caregiver should be advised to establish a pattern of three regular meals a day.
-In between-meal snacks should be limited and be foods of high nutrient density with low cariogenicity.Additionally, incorporating more fibrous and less-retentive foods, such as uncooked crisp fruits and vegetables, will help stimulate salivary flow and promote the remineralization process.
+In between-meal snacks should be limited and be foods of high nutrient density with low cariogenicity, such as meats, eggs, cheese, raw vegetables, fresh or water packed fruit, popcorn, and nuts.